sillyhatday/GAMEBOY-MBC5-2MB/README.md

 This is the most expensive part of the cartridge.
 That does depend though.
 I have been able to find a lot of MBC5 based games for £3.
 You can be more patient and get them a touch cheaper.
 I've had some for as low as £1.
 You'll need a heat gun to remove the chip from the board.
 It can be done with a soldering iron with gentle prising and patience.

 It's not hard though, as every basic game out there for the GBC was MBC5 based.
 So, lots to go at.

-## Compatability
-### See MBC5-FLASH-COMPAT.TXT for currently tested games

-The MBC5 is compatible with all previous MBC chips before it, and so every game should work with an MBC5 chip.
-It doesn't.
-It depends if the programmer followed the rules when making their games.
-Mole Mania wasn't designed for an MBC5 and works perfectly, yet Zelda - Links Awakening doesn't work and crashes when saving.
-It all depends on where the programmers wrote to adress spaces.
-The MBC5 has a few more functions built in and a few other quirks (or fixes) that the MBC1 didn't have.
-So it's hit or miss for non MBC5 games, that said every MBC5 based game should work that fits into the ROM.
-Large 4MB games will not work as they will not fit onto the 2MB EEPROM.
-I may may make a 4MB cart in future, but the 4MB EEPROM are so expensive, I don't think it is worth it.
-I might do the design and just leave it untested and make it open source.

-*I made a solution to this problem.
-4MB from 2 MB chips here https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC5-DUAL-FLASH-4-8MB Not for beginners*

-Feel free to do whatever you wish with this design.
-I want everyone to enjoy the Gameboy in whatever way they can.
-I'm looking at starting Kofi page.

 ## CHANGE LOG